-Since 1997, the Miller Summer Youth Institute at Pittsburgh Theological Seminary has drawn rising high school seniors from Washington, DC, to San Francisco, Calif., Canby, Minn., to Trujillo Alto, Puerto Rico, and everywhere in between.
-These scholars come from small parishes and big steeples, big cities and small towns, US territories and Indian Nations and represent all walks of life and theological perspectives.
+Since 1997, the Miller Summer Youth Institute at Pittsburgh Theological Seminary has drawn rising high school seniors from Washington, D.C., to San Francisco, Calif., Canby, Minn., to Trujillo Alto, Puerto Rico, and everywhere in between.
+These scholars come from small parishes and big steeples, big cities and small towns, U.S. territories and Indian Nations and represent all walks of life and theological perspectives.
 They come to Pittsburgh Theological Seminary to ask deep questions about life and faith, to think critically about these issues, and to explore ministry from the pulpit and the pews.
+The goal of SYI is that all who come in contact with the program have the opportunity to discover more fully who God is calling them to be and what God is calling them to do.
+SYI also offers college credits through local Christian colleges.